mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 **The query looks for a vertex called `person` that satisfies the following criteria:**

-1. The person has a `BORN_IN` edge leading to a vertex connected by a chain of `WITHIN` edges, ultimately reaching a `Location` vertex with the name `United States`.
+1. The person has a `BORN_IN` edge leading to a vertex connected by a chain of `WITHIN` edges, ultimately reaching a `Location` vertex named `United States`.
-2. The person also has a `LIVES_IN` edge leading to a vertex connected by a chain of `WITHIN` edges, ultimately reaching a `Location` vertex with the name `Europe`.
+2. The person also has a `LIVES_IN` edge leading to a vertex connected by a chain of `WITHIN` edges, ultimately reaching a `Location` vertex named `Europe`.